glyh/on_pal/language/semantic.md

 ## Languge is available all the time.
   Take a look at [Lux](https://github.com/LuxLang/lux) language to see their language state is available at runtime.
   Just like in [Common lisp](https://lisp-lang.org/) you're allowed to write code at runtime, you can dump a core image just like in common lisp.
-  I expect the following should be possible in pal langauge.
+  I expect the following should be possible in Yula langauge.
   - send code between machine to execute the code
   - modify the software itself when it's running
   - automatic C-FFI